Documentation

 }'

-The new site is now available at https://main--{site}--{org}.aem.page.
-Most likely only the 404.html is shown, as no content has been previewed yet.
+The new site is instantly available at https://main--{site2}--{org}.aem.page.
+On first access, most likely only the 404.html will be shown, because no content has been previewed yet.
+You can preview content directly from the content source, or using the AEM Sidekick.

-Now we have created multiple sites sharing the same code base but different content repositories.
+Now you have multiple sites with different content repositories but sharing the same code base.

 What’s not needed once you go repoless